What is the Best Tractor for a Small Farm?

 Economy

 Before discussing the economy of diesel and gasoline engines, you need to understand the power calculation formula: Power = Torque × RPM ÷ 9550.
 You’ll see that when diesel and gasoline engines have the same power output, gasoline engines consume more fuel than diesel engines.
 Diesel engines have higher manufacturing costs due to the high precision required for certain parts.
-Gasoline engines, on the other hand, have electronic components, making their maintenance costs higher than diesel engines.
+Gasoline engines, on the other hand, have electronic components, making their maintenance costs higher than those of diesel engines.

 Engine Cooling Methods

 Whether it’s a diesel engine or a gasoline engine, a lot of heat is generated during operation.
 If not cooled promptly, it can damage engine parts.
 The two common cooling methods are air cooling and liquid cooling.
+Both of these cooling methods use water as the cooling medium.
+The difference is that it uses water evaporation to dissipate heat, which requires constant replenishment; Another way is to circulate the coolant through a pump.
+The coolant is then cooled by the airflow of the moving machine or fan.
+If your work area is close to a water source, you can choose water cooling.
+Generally speaking, water cooling is more stable.

 ANON Wheeled Tractor